karussell/xvantage/README.txt

  * xml could be checked via xsd (but no must)
  * no license and free source code (public domain!)

   License
 ===========

-no license and free source code or public domain, see http://en.wikipedia.org/wiki/Public_domain
+no license and free source code aka as public domain, see http://en.wikipedia.org/wiki/Public_domain

   Xvantage compared to ...
 ============================